Wells Fargo to pay $3B to resolve probes into fake accounts

 The $3 billion payment includes a $500 million civil payment to the Securities and Exchange Commission, which will distribute those funds to investors who were impacted by Wells’ behavior.

+“Wells Fargo traded its hard-earned reputation for short-term profits” said U.S. Attorney Nick Hanna for the Central District of California.

 Before the scandal broke, Wells Fargo was considered to have a sterling reputation among the big banks.
-The bank referred to its branches as “stores,” and once had a policy of trying to get each Wells Fargo customer to have eight financial products with the company
+But that sterling reputation came with an incredibly aggressive sales culture.
+The bank referred to its branches as “stores,” and once had a policy of trying to get each Wells Fargo customer to have eight financial products with the company.

 Wells’ sales policies, pushed by top management, were aggressive and unrealistic.
 Bank employees were berated for not making bloated sales quotas, which ultimately resulted in many employees gaming Wells Fargo’s sales system in order to meet these artificial sales goals.
 For example a number of Wells Fargo customers, notably the elderly, were signed up for online banking when they did not have Internet access.